Legal Marijuana Now Party: Nebraska

 On April 21, 2021, Legal Marijuana NOW gained official recognition as a state political party in Nebraska, earning the party ballot access for their candidates, and allowing Legal Marijuana NOW Party to register voters.

 Nebraska Legal Marijuana NOW Party ran more candidates for statewide offices, in 2022, than the Nebraska Democratic Party recruited.
 Larry Bolinger was nominated by Legal Marijuana NOW to run for Nebraska Attorney General in 2022.
 Bolinger, who previously had run for a seat on the Alliance Planning Commission, focused his campaign on legalization of marijuana and expanding drug courts.

 In the 2022 race, Bolinger received 188,648 votes, more than 30 percent, the highest percentage for a statewide Nebraska candidate running outside the two major parties in 86 years, when independent George Norris was reelected to U.S. Senate, in 1936.
 Bolinger, who was one of the top three independent and third party vote-getters in the U.S. in 2022, held the Nebraska record until Dan Osborn received 46.5% for United States Senator, in 2024.

 Nebraska LMNP held a U.S. Senate primary on May 14, 2024, between Kerry Eddy and Kenneth Peterson.
 Eddy, the winner of the primary, withdrew from the race in July and endorsed independent candidate Osborn over anti-cannabis incumbent Republican senator Deb Fischer.
-No LMNP presidential candidates were recognized for the 2024 Nebraska primaries by Secretary of State Bob Evnen, despite the party being ballot qualified in Minnesota, which had held their presidential primary in March.
-At an online meeting of Nebraska party officers including Mark Elworth Jr. held in June, independent presidential candidate Cornel West was endorsed for 2024 Nebraska ballots.
+No LMNP presidential candidates were recognized for the 2024 Nebraska primaries by Secretary of State Bob Evnen.
+At an online meeting of Nebraska party officers in June, independent presidential candidate Cornel West was endorsed for 2024 Nebraska ballots.

+In 2025, Nebraska Legal Marijuana NOW Party surpassed 10,000 registered party voters, giving LMNP candidates Nebraskan ballot access indefinitely.

+Rick Beard, an Omaha chef and winery operator, was nominated for Governor of Nebraska by LMNP voters in the May 12, 2026, primary.
+Beard's running mate, Omaha Housing Authority commissioner Keenya Barnes, serves as Omaha Performing Arts, Omaha by Design, and Table Grace Ministries community ambassador.
+The winner of the U.S. Senate primary, retired bus driver and labor union leader Mike Marvin, suspended his campaign in August, endorsing independent Osborn for U.S. Senator, though Marvin's name remains on November ballots.
+Overton cattle rancher David Else was nominated by Legal Marijuana NOW for U.S. Representative from Nebraska's 3rd congressional district, in 2026.

 U.S. presidential candidates

-2016–2023
+2016–2020

 In 2016, Legal Marijuana Now placed their presidential candidates, Dan Vacek and Mark Elworth, on the ballot in two states, Iowa and Minnesota, and as a write-in candidate elsewhere.
 Vacek finished tenth out of 31 candidates for president nationwide.

 California archeologist Rudy Reyes was nominated by the Legal Marijuana Now Party, in 2020, to run for Vice-president of the United States, but the campaign was postponed until 2024.